blob8129/NumeralEndings/README.md

 # Numeral Endings

+A tiny library helping to correctly modify russian words depending on the count.

+## Features

+Library extends integer type to return a correct form of a word.
 Russian words a spelled diffently in this cases:
 - Quantity ends in 1 - As per position in the sentence.
 - Quantity ends in 2,3,4 - Genitive Singular.
 - Quantity ends in 5,6,7,8,9,0,11,12 etc.  - Genitive Plural
-Library extends integer type to return a correct form of a word.

 ## Example